emrergin/fullstackopen/README.md

 - I knew that express files can serve premade html files, but I did not consider to use this opportunity with frameworks before this.
 - I knew about middleware, but did not know the routes can also be used as such given, `next` parameters for error handling.

-## Part 4 Part 4 Testing Express servers, user administration
+## Part 4 Testing Express servers, user administration
 This part is about Jest, a testing Library for Javascript.
 We also started to write a Blog app.
 - [Course](https://fullstackopen.com/en/part4)
 - [My solutions](https://github.com/emrergin/fullstackopen/tree/main/part4)